 Taxes are a hassle.
 Dates and deadlines seem to sneak up without warning despite being relatively consistent from year to year.
-But getting organized and working on preparation throughout the year can make the traditional tax season less dreaded and much easier.
+However, getting organized and preparing throughout the year can make the traditional tax season less dreaded and much easier to navigate.

-Keep these major tax dates in mind and mark them on your calendar.
-If the date falls on a weekend or holiday, the deadline will move to the next business day.
+Keep these major 2016 tax dates in mind and mark them on your calendar.
+And note that if the date falls on a weekend or holiday, the deadline moves to the next business day.

 First Quarter: Prep Time and Paperwork

 January 31: All 1099 forms and W-2 forms must be postmarked.
-If you’re an employer or vendor, make sure you send these forms.
-If you don’t receive forms within a week of this date, contact your employer or client to find out where your copies are.
+If you’re an employer or vendor, make sure you send these out by January 31.
+And if you’re an employee or contractor who hasn’t received these forms within a week of this date, contact your employer or client to find out where your copies are.

 February 15: If you filled out a W-4 form last year requesting not to have taxes withheld from your paycheck, you need to submit another W-4 no later than February 15 to continue that status.

 February 28: By this date, you must send the IRS a hard copy of any 1099 you completed on paper (not electronically) for someone else.

 Second Quarter: The Big Tax Day and More

 April 1: If you completed a 1099 for someone else electronically, you need to e-file it with the IRS by this date.